ABI-Tutorials/DTP-Project-BondGraphs/source/index.rst

    * Two separately constructed identical potential or flow differences can join into one potential or flow difference.

-We will illustrate these steps with a concrete example consisting of an  (Figure 19).
+We will illustrate these steps with a concrete example in the next section.

 Project outline
 ---------------

+This project was created as part of the Computational Physiology module in the `MedTech CoRE <http://medtech.org.nz>`_ Doctoral Training Programme.

-In this project, we create a bond graph model of a hoisting device consisting of an electromotor fed by electric mains, a cable drum and a load (:numref:`fig_dtp_cp_bondgraphproject_schematic`).
+This project requires you to put together what you have learned in the tutorials to define a complete workflow which will create a hoisting device model using the bond graph technique.
+The hoisting device consists of an electromotor fed by electric mains, a cable drum and a load (:numref:`fig_dtp_cp_bondgraphproject_schematic`).

 .. _fig_dtp_cp_bondgraphproject_schematic: